sst/guide/_chapters/give-feedback-while-logging-in.md

   </Button>;
 ```

-This is a really simple component that takes a `isLoading` flag and the text that the button displays in the two states (the default state and the loading state).
+This is a really simple component that takes an `isLoading` flag and the text that the button displays in the two states (the default state and the loading state).
 The `disabled` prop is a result of what we have currently in our `Login` button.
 And we ensure that the button is disabled when `isLoading` is `true`.
 This makes it so that the user can't click it while we are in the process of logging them in.

 And let's add a couple of styles to animate our loading icon.